 Read it out loud.
 Be sure your essay sounds like you.
 Remember, our admissions staff will look to your essay as a way to get to know the real you.

 Proofread, rewrite, and proofread again.
 Fix grammatical errors, spelling mistakes, and typos.
 Rework awkward transitions.
 Delete anything that doesn't ring true or carry weight.
 And don't forget to do a word count and keep your essay between 250-650 words to stay within Common Application guidelines.

 Have someone else read it.
 Two heads are always better than one.
-Ask someone who knows you well—a favorite teacher or family member to read and critique your essay.
+Ask someone who knows you well—a favorite teacher or family member—to read and critique your essay.
 If your topic allows for it, ask them if you’ve portrayed yourself accurately and if you’re missing any important details.
 If he or she says your essay is silly, confusing, or just plain boring, don't argue.
 Rewrite it.